Throat Feels Dry? 7 Reasons You Might Have A Dry Throat

 Although common, this is a specific allergic “Rhinitis” and can be contracted due to the millions of allergens that are hovering around openly in the atmosphere.
 When these allergy-causing particles are taken in, inflammation occurs in the nose and windpipe and leads to stuffy eyes, cough, cold, sneezing, and an itchy sensation inside your nose and back of the throat.

 As you can see, all these symptoms in some way affect the respiratory system.
 This leads to a requirement of extra efforts while breathing which eventually leads to a dry and sore throat.
 This dry and sore throat develops a feeling of uneasiness and discomfort within the chest due to the extra work done by organs in that section.

 This is a common reason that leads to poor throat conditions.
 The norm is that while sleeping an individual must breathe through their nose.
 In case a person is breathing through their mouth, the constant flow of air and moisture dampens the amounts of saliva and leads to a dry sensation.
 Not only can they expect a moist mouth but also the initiation of snoring activity that can cause substantial stress on the throat.

 For example, while the body tries to break down the alcohol, a lot of water is used in this process.
-This leads to the shortage of water in the body and eventually dries up the throat, making it difficult to talk, eat and even drink more.
+This leads to a shortage of water in the body and eventually dries up the throat, making it difficult to talk, eat, and even drink more.